 There are four main vitamins and minerals that can be found in food that aid in promoting sleep: tryptophan, magnesium, calcium, and B6.
 Some of these substances help the body produce melatonin, the hormone that is responsible for regulating your circadian rhythm (sleep/wake patterns).
 When you're close to bedtime, melatonin production naturally increases to help you sleep.
 In the morning when you're ready to wake up, melatonin production tapers off to allow you to be awake and alert for the day.

 Some foods are naturally packed with these essential vitamins and minerals, and eating certain foods at certain times can help you tip the scales towards a successful night of quality sleep.
 Most of these are available as over-the-counter supplements, but like with most supplements, it's better to get them from the foods you eat.

 Tryptophan is an amino acid that when ingested gets turned into the neurotransmitter serotonin and then converted into the hormone melatonin.
-Here are some some of the best foods loaded with tryptophan:
+Here are some of the best foods loaded with tryptophan:

 - Dairy products (milk, low-fat yogurt, cheese)

 - Seafood (shrimp, salmon, halibut, tuna, sardines, cod)

 - Nuts and seeds (flax, sesame, pumpkin, sunflower, cashews, peanuts, almonds, walnuts)

 - Legumes (kidney beans, lima beans, black beans split peas, chickpeas)